MRSA Infection In Children: Symptoms, Treatment, And Risks

 Treatment for MRSA infection depends on the symptoms, severity of the disease, age, and health status of your child.
 The following treatments are given for MRSA infection in children (4).

 • Mild skin infections or skin abscesses are opened to drain the pus.
 You may have to keep the wound clean and covered as directed by the doctor.
-Doctors may prescribe antibiotic tablets and topical antibiotic ointment.
+Doctors may prescribe antibiotic oral medication and ointments for more effective treatment.

 • Hospitalization and IV antibiotics treatments are needed for MRSA infection that has spread to other parts of the body